supunlakmal/thismypc/README.md

 [![Gitter](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/Thismypc/community)
 </div>

 > ThisMyPC provides a neat web interface that can be used for browsing your desktop drives from any device in your browser itself.
-With the help of NodeJs, the file details are displayed in JSON format that can then we easily displayed in web browsers.
+With the help of NodeJs, the file details are displayed in JSON format that can then be easily displayed in web browsers.

 > The source code is open so that you can download the source code and set it up with ease if you would like to have your own exclusive environment.